 At the same time, we believe that companies that invest strategically in product quality, data protection and respect for consumer interests can strengthen their market positions.
 For example:

-• Growing consumer awareness of hazardous materials and an increased focus on sustainable consumption implies that companies can gain financial advantage by responding effectively to changing consumer preferences in their product and marketing strategies.
+• Growing consumer awareness of hazardous materials, sustainable consumption, and animal welfare implies that companies can gain financial advantage by responding effectively to changing consumer preferences in their product sourcing and marketing strategies.

 • Companies that prevent biases in their data collection and algorithms to ensure equitable access to services and improved product quality may see their customer base and revenue grow, whilst reducing litigation and brand risks.